-At the Advanced Center for Orthopedics and Plastic Surgery, all of our physicians specialize in fracture care, including Dr. Blotter, Dr. Dixon, Dr. Doppelt, Dr. Leonard, Dr. Pearson, Dr. Taylor and Dr. Warlick.
+At the Advanced Center for Orthopedics and Plastic Surgery, all of our physicians specialize in fracture care, including Dr. Blotter, Dr. Dixon, Dr. Doppelt, Dr. Leonard, Dr. Taylor and Dr. Warlick.
 The Advanced Center for Orthopedics and Plastic Surgery has been performing orthopedic surgery, such as fracture repair, for more than three decades.
 That means your procedure will be performed by a team whose experience is virtually unmatched in Marquette, the surrounding Upper Peninsula, and throughout Northern Michigan.

 Commonly referred to as a “broken bone,” a fracture can occur just about anywhere and can range from a hairline fracture that is practically unnoticeable to a compound fracture that is life-threatening due to the danger of infection or blood loss.
 Simply put, a bone fractures when the force exerted upon it is stronger than the bone itself.
 This typically occurs due to trauma, but can be exacerbated by age and/or disease (such as osteoporosis).